billmj/UTEP_PNNL_DeepLearning_Optimization/cyPAPI/README.md

 ```python
 python3 -m pdb torch_cuda.py
 ```
+### Papi installation troubleshooting
+If papi does not generate papi_avail under bin, try steps again and double check PAPI_PATH, PAPI_DIR enviromental variables.
+I found that placing quotes do not set up paths right to your papi installation.
+Or  `make clean` and retry installation steps.
+Keep in mind I found that enviormenetal varaibels DO NOT save after loging out perlmutter session nor being recognized under a .bashrc file.
+If there is a workaround saving these variables rather than retyping again, I would be happy to know!

 To debug the file line by line.
 Refer to the documentation how to use pdb https://docs.python.org/3/library/pdb.html

 ## License